AngelMunoz/Hox/markdown/guides/declarative-shadow-dom.md

 - section
 - span

-To create an scoped `article` element you can do the following
+To create a scoped `article` element you can do the following

 ```fsharp
 open type ScopableElements